-The DC TTL inputs respond to four types of signals to accommodate different controlling devices.
-The default control type, Normal Edge, is compatible with the output signals provided by Dionex modules.
+The DC TTL inputs respond to four types of signals, allowing them to accommodate a variety of controlling devices.
+The default control type, Normal edge, is compatible with the output signals provided by Dionex modules.

 If the device connected to the DC does not send a normal edge signal, select the appropriate control type.
 Refer to the documentation provided with the controlling device and the information below to determine the correct type.
-Select the input control type in the Device Configuration dialog box for each TTL input (see Figure 2-38).
+Select the input control type in the Device Configuration dialog box for each TTL input (see Figure 2-40).

-Normal Edge: In normal edge operation, the negative (falling) edge of a signal turns on the function.
+• Normal Edge: In normal edge operation, the negative (falling) edge of a signal turns on the function.